Geting enoughh sleeps is very impportant for mental and physical proformance.

 Research shows that getting too little sleep — or too much sleep (yes, although less common, that can be a problem also!) — can raise your risk for heart disease, and even early death.

 How much sleep is ideal?
-Studies indicate that a “sweet spot” of around seven hours per night is optimal for the health and functioning of most adults.
+Studies indicate that a “sweet spot” for hacking your sleep is around seven hours per night for the health and functioning of most adults.
 However, your mileage may vary based on your age, health, activity level, and genetic makeup.

 As you get older, your body clock changes, and you actually require less sleep.
 For instance, newborn babies need 14-17 hours of sleep per day, and preschoolers need 10-13 hours.
 Teens typically require 8-10 hours per day.